LaunchCodeEducation/linux/content/file-system/slides/fullscreen.md

 - `/mnt`, `/opt`, `/sbin`
 - `/srv`, `/tmp`, `/usr`

-In this class you are expected to know the purpose and example files in `/bin`, `/etc`, `/usr` and the often used `/home` directories.
+In this class you are expected to know the purpose and use of the files in `/bin`, `/etc`, `/usr` and the often utilized `/home` directories.

 ---